diazona/pwait/README.md

 the `wait` command built in to bash and other shells, but it can wait for processes that aren't children of the terminal you run it in.

-One advantage of pwait over alternatives (like the shell function above) is that it can give you the exit code of the process you use it on, which is useful when you need to know whether a command in another terminal completed successfully.
+The advantage of pwait over the pwait_poll shell function above is that the full pwait can give you the exit code of the process you use it on, which is useful when you need to know whether a command in another terminal completed successfully.